beabiiancheta/beabiiancheta.github.io/README.md

 1. Application of Concepts Taught:

-My HTML structure is well-organized, with with appropriate use of semantic tags like "<section>, <nav>, and <ul>".
+My HTML structure is well-organized, with with appropriate use of semantic tags like section, nav, and ul.
 I also used external CSS styles and have applied transitions effectively.
 The use of flexbox and grid in CSS demonstrates an understanding of layout techniques.
 However, I didn't apply responsiveness to my website because it's so hard to figure out.

 2. Design: